AUTHOR: BEC OF 'FOR EVERY HEN'

 We all have our favourite drinks, including your bride-to-be.
 Why not add a personal touch to her special day by incorporating a drinks table dedicated to her favourite beverages.
 This could be sweet treats (e.g. milkshakes, hot chocolates, etc.) a mix of her favourite alcoholic beverages (favourite champagne, favourite wine, favourite cocktail, etc.) or a table filled to the brim with her signature drink.
 Decorate with her favourite flowers/colours.
 This little personalization for her day will make such a lasting impression!

-ARTICLE RELATED TO DRINK STATION IDEAS:
+ARTICLES RELATED TO DRINK STATION IDEAS:

 If you enjoyed the drink station ideas in this article and decided to go with one for your event, why not double up and include a food bar as well?!
 For some glorious inspiration when it comes to serving the goodies at your celebration, click here.
+A food bar not quite what you're after?
+Check out these wonderful appetizers instead - delish and easy to make!
+Click here to view the recipes now.

 ENJOY PUTTING TOGETHER YOUR DRINK STATION!